igmt-official/dotfiles/README.md

 # For me is "fdisk /dev/sda"
 ```

-Now, jus follow my command line, to make our partition
+Now, jus follow my command line, to make our partition.
 ```bash
 # Type "o" to create MBR partition.
 # Type "n" then press enter until you see the second "default with random numbers" then type "+2GB" this is will create our "Swapfile Partition".